-The Intel Core i7 10700K is a gaming, encoding and rendering powerhouse that won’t be hindered by the Corsair A500 due its ability to support up 250W TDP with some unique features you’ll only find on this cooler.
+The Intel Core i7 10700K is a gaming, encoding, and rendering powerhouse that won’t be hindered by the Corsair A500 due to its ability to support up to 250W TDP with some unique features you’ll only find on this cooler.

-The pre-applied CORSAIR XTM50 in pattern allows maximum heat transfer while installing it hassle free thanks direct contact heats pipes for quicker response when changing demands are made of heating your processor or allowing higher frequency operations when overclocking capabilities allow them!
+The pre-applied CORSAIR XTM50 in pattern allows maximum heat transfer while installing it hassle-free thanks to direct contact heats pipes for quicker response when changing demands are made of heating your processor or allowing higher frequency operations when overclocking capabilities allow them!

 The A500 is a huge cooler that has the ability to be vertically mounted.
 The mounting height can range from 50mm – 45 mm, which makes it compatible with high-profile RAMs at both ends of the heatsink as well as offering more space inside your PC case while still providing excellent performance!

 The CORSAIR A500 offers an excellent balance of cooling and performance.
-The fans are PWM-based, so they offer variable speeds as per the processor heat production level you want for your build: from a quiet operation at 400rpm all the way up to 2400 rpm when overclockings need it most!
+The fans are PWM-based, so they offer variable speeds as per the processor heat production level you want for your build: from a quiet operation at 400rpm all the way up to 2400 rpm when overclocking needs it most!